peterhinch/micropython-mqtt/README.md

 should run to completion promptly (less than a few seconds).
 If such coros run forever, precautions apply.
 See section 2.3.5.

-INIT: data to be sent to ESP8266 after a reset.
+``INIT``: a tuple of data to be sent to ESP8266 after a reset.
 Init elements.
 Entries 0-6 are strings, 7-12 are integers:
  0. 'init'
  1. SSID for WiFi.
  2. WiFi password.